robotvisionmu/DenseMonoSLAM/README.md

 	string senderName;
 }
 ```
 A log file can be specified upon launch of the system from the command line.
 Alternatively, a LCM channel can be specified, the system will then listen to that channel for LCM packets.
-Sample data of a sequence from the KITTI odometry benchmark is available [here]().
+A program for streaming frames using LCM from an ASUS Xtion pro and a Intel Realsense can be found [here](https://github.com/LouisGallagher/Logger2).
+Sample data of a sequence from the KITTI odometry benchmark is available [here](http://www.cs.nuim.ie/research/vision/data/ecmr2021/index.php).

 ## Generating Your Own Data
 To generate your own data from the ICL-NUIM dataset, the TUM RGB-D and KITTI we have provided a set of translation tools in the [log](./log) sub directory.